gutucristian/gutucristian.github.io/_posts/2024-01-13-Database-Systems-Concepts-And-Design.md

 A database may be generated and maintained manually or it may be computerized.
 A computerized database may be created and maintained either by a group of application programs written specifically for that task or by a database management system.

+A **database management system (DBMS)** is a computerized system than enables users to create and maintain a database.
+The DBMS is a *general-purpose software system* that facilitates the processes of *defining, constructing, manipulating,* and *sharing* databases among users and applications.